sennheiserelectronic/iptools-jquery-manager/CONTRIBUTING.md

 Following tasks are there to help with development:

-- `grunt watch:bdd` listens to tests and source, reruns tests
+- `npm run grunt watch:bdd` listens to tests and source, reruns tests
-- `grunt qa` run QA task that includes tests and JSHint
+- `npm run grunt qa` run QA task that includes tests and JSHint
-- `grunt build` build and minify source to dist/
+- `npm run grunt build` build and minify source to dist/